DataDog/apps/docs/en/programming-model.md

  **Events**

-Events allow the DataDog UI to communicate with App IFrames, and for App IFrames to communicate with each-other.
+Events allow the Datadog UI to communicate with App IFrames, and for App IFrames to communicate with each-other.

  **Standard Events:**

-DataDog will send App IFrames events at relevant times in the lifecycle of the application.
+Datadog will send App IFrames events at relevant times in the lifecycle of the application.
 For example, custom widget iframes will receive a `dashboard_timeframe_change` event when dashboard timeframe changes.
 Other IFrames will receive events relevant to their use cases, in addition to any global events that may be relevant.
 These events can be subscribed to with `client.events.on()`:

 ```js
 const unsubscribe = client.events.on('dashboard_timeframe_change', newoptions => {